-28. The FGS has thus refused to recognise oil licenses granted to multinational companies by Kenya and which protrude into waters defined as Somali according to that perpendicular demarcation line.
-Oil multinational companies affected by the FGS opposition have included French oil company Total (Kenyan license L22), Italian major ENI (Kenyan licenses L21, L23 and L24), US oil firm Anadarko (Kenyan license L5) and Norway's majority state-funded Statoil26 (Kenyan license L26) (see again annex 5.5.k for a more detailed map of disputed oil licenses).
+- 28. The FGS has thus refused to recognise oil licenses granted to multinational companies by Kenya and which protrude into waters defined as Somali according to that perpendicular demarcation line.
+Oil multinational companies affected by the FGS opposition have included French oil company Total (Kenyan license L22), Italian major ENI (Kenyan licenses L21, L23 and L24), US oil firm Anadarko (Kenyan license L5) and Norway's majority state-funded Statoil (Kenyan license L26) (see again annex 5.5.k for a more detailed map of disputed oil licenses). - 29.
+The FGS has persuaded Statoil, Anadarko and Total to withdraw their claims that partially infringe on Somalia's demarcation line.
+However, ENI, which has been allocated three lihttp://lesleyannewarner.wordpress.com/2012/07/21/east-africas-oilgas-rush-highlights-kenya-somalia-maritime-border-dispute/.

-http://lesleyannewarner.wordpress.com/2012/07/21/east-africas-oilgas-rush-highlights-kenya-somalia-maritime-border-dispute/.
 On the 6 June 2013, the Office of the Prime Minister in Somalia issued a statement saying that the council of ministers had decided that The Federal Government of Somalia does not consider it appropriate to open new discussions on maritime demarcation or limitations on the continental shelf with any parties.